timorthi/export-workflow-logs/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/adf5dcf95b53da6c741f/maintainability)](https://codeclimate.com/github/timorthi/export-workflow-logs/maintainability) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`export-workflow-logs` is a GitHub Action to automatically export the logs of a GitHub Actions Workflow run to Amazon S3.
+`export-workflow-logs` is a GitHub Action to automatically export the logs of a GitHub Actions Workflow run to popular cloud storage solutions like Amazon S3 and Azure Blob Storage.

 The logs for workflow run are only [available for a limited time](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization) before they are automatically deleted.
 This Action moves workflow run logs to longer term storage to make them easily accessible in the future for auditing purposes.